-Geeta Nargund is the Medical Director of CREATE Fertility.
+Professor Geeta Nargund is the award-winning Medical Director of CREATE Fertility.
 She is also a Senior Consultant Gynaecologist and Lead Consultant for Reproductive Medicine services at St George’s Hospital, London.

 Geeta is the Co-Editor-In Chief of The European Scientific Journal, Facts,Views and Vision in OBGYN and is on the International Editorial Board of the Scientific journal, The Journal of Human Reproductive Sciences.

 Geeta is a Visiting Professor at various universities; Hasselt University, Medical Faculty (working at Genk University Hospital), Belgium; St Marco University Lima (oldest university in Latin America) and SDM Medical College, India, and has also been a senior governor of primary and secondary state schools in south London.
 She is actively involved in research into making IVF more natural, accessible and safer for women and children.
-She is the Chief Executive of the UK National charity, Health Education Research (HER) Trust.
+She is the Chief Executive of the UK National charity, Create Health Foundation.
 This Charity funds and supports women’s health education in the UK and in Africa.

 Professor Nargund is a regular speaker at Westminster Health Seminars on Health and Social care in the UK.
 She has also been an invited speaker at the women’s health conference along with the members of UN and also at a European Women’s conference on “Female Quality of life in the developed World”.
 She appears in Tatler’s Doctors Guide for 2013 and is also an associate member of Guild of Health Writers UK.
 She cares deeply about and has been actively involved in charities promoting education, women’s health and development, equality and social mobility in the last 15 years.